Hasan-446/crud-MERN/README.md

 # crud-MERN
-it's an application with simple crud operation in mern stack. we have build api on backend and then by using axios we have sent request to those api to perform crud operation
+It's an application with simple crud operation in mern stack. we have build api on backend and then by using axios we have sent request to those api to perform crud operation